avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 When the precompile is activated before Helicon:

 1. **Configuration calls are accepted**: Precompile's `setFeeConfig` and mode toggle functions (`enableStaticPricing`, `enableValidatorTargetGas`, etc.) can be called to set desired fee parameters and modes.
 The values are stored in the precompile's state.
-If `initialFeeConfig` is provided at activation, its values are stored immediately.
+If `initialFeeConfig` is provided at activation, its values are also stored.
 2. **Values are pending**: The stored fee configuration and mode flags do not affect the current fee mechanism.
 The existing `FeeManagerPrecompile` and legacy fee mechanism remain active and in control.
 3. **Activation applies stored values**: When Helicon activates, the stored fee configuration and mode flags immediately take effect.
 The legacy fee mechanism and `FeeManagerPrecompile` are deactivated at this point.